 The two compare registers are used for generating two different time intervals.
 The SSI internal data output (SO) selects which compare register is used for the output frequency generation.
 A '0' level at the SSI data output enables the compare register 1.
 A '1' level enables compare register 2.
 The compare- and compare mode registers must be programmed to generate the two frequencies via the output toggle flip-flop.
 The SSI can be supplied with the toggle signal of Timer 2.
-Timer 3 counter is driven by an internal or external clock source.
-Timer 2 counter is driven by counter 3 (TOG3) (see also combination mode 13).
+The Timer 3 counter is driven by an internal or external clock source.
+The Timer 2 counter is driven by the Counter 3 (TOG3) (see section "Combination Mode 13").